uafgeotools/vmod/README.md

 ## Add new model:

-To include a new model you should create a new file and add it to the source folder.
-This file should contain a new class that inherit from the 'Source' class and that has a function returning the names of the parameters in your model and a function that gives the implementation of your model and return the 3d displacement.
+**Users wishing to include a new model should clone the source repository and create a new file in the source folder.** This file should contain a new class that inherit from the 'Source' class and that has a function returning the names of the parameters in your model and a function that gives the implementation of your model and return the 3d displacement.
 If you want to use this model with data that has a temporal dependency you should include the function 'model_t' that implements a time-dependant model.
 As an option you can include additional functions that return tilt displacements with the function 'model_tilt' or if it has a temporal dependency 'model_tilt_t'.
 For example, here we show the required functions in our Mogi model:

 ```python
 class Mogi(Source):